estyx32/projects/readme.md

 7. Start and stop Kubernetes to save battery

     Use `microk8s start` and `microk8s stop` to turn microk8s on and off

+# Viewing the kubernetes-dashboard
+Use this token in the https login UI of the kubernetes-dashboard service.

+`microk8s kubectl describe secret -n kube-system microk8s-dashboard-token`